Use cases for SDK wrappers

 When you run automated tests, the wrapper can use a fixed or pre-defined state instead of building a real

 You can use an SDK wrapper to automatically add environmental context, such as operating system (OS), browser, or app version.
 A wrapper can also read user context from environment variables.
+To learn more about setting up different context kinds, read Context kinds.

 An SDK wrapper can ensure consistency by enforcing the ways that different code and apps use the same attributes.
 For example, a wrapper can fix the casing or spelling of attribute names, which is especially useful when the same flag is in use across different environments.